 Note: the follow material is grafted mostly word-for-word from a long section of monologue in Chapter IV of “The Peasant and the King.”
 I consider it more of an extract than an excerpt, for I did take out all the elements that put it in the context of the story with characters speaking and listening … Continue reading

 This is the story of a God-seeking peasant who is unable to find peace through the authoritative religion of his people.
-He is called on a journey that will stretch his faith beyond its limits and break every bone of truth in his body, eventually teaching him that what he seeks has been seeking him. … Continue reading
+He is called on a journey that stretches his faith beyond its limits and breaks every bone of truth in his body, eventually teaching him that what he seeks has been seeking him.
+He … Continue reading

 Spiritual literature doesn’t derive its potency from logic or reason or historical accuracy or scientific veracity.
 It is powered by personal authenticity.
 It creates an alchemical blend of fact and fantasy to activate that gnostic engine of Self-remembrance, access deeper levels of our consciousness than we generally see and utilize in a world demanding sharp sensory attentiveness, and achieve the harmonic convergence of heart and brain that only the individual soul can feel and know has occurred.
 Continue reading

 Glimpses of a Creative Universe, by Christopher Chase...